← Back

 VPRO television: The day of civilisation.

-VPRO TV day about civilisation based on the ideas of Norbert Elias
+VPRO TV program about civilization based on the ideas of Norbert Elias

 2004